TritonDataCenter/sdcadm/docs/index.md

 ## sdcadm history

-Status: not yet implemented
+        [root@headnode (coal) ~]# sdcadm history
+        UUID                                  STARTED                   FINISHED                  CHANGES                  ERROR
+        468b565d-9a26-47d2-8036-aba4facff106  2014-12-04T08:30:08.417Z  2014-12-04T08:30:09.903Z  service(sdcadm)          -
+        2be86246-4abc-4e92-b338-9fcb3f01708c  2014-12-03T18:01:19.385Z  2014-12-03T18:10:34.960Z  update-service(adminui)  -
+        418e3cdc-0607-4b85-b698-e851a1e2599a  2014-12-03T17:53:47.394Z  2014-12-03T17:55:15.131Z  create(moray)            -
+        aa9beb7d-13c5-4956-98d1-59450fe9bb68  2014-12-03T16:57:54.339Z  2014-12-03T16:59:09.883Z  add-instance(cloudapi)   -

-Brain dump: We keep a history of updates in a 'sdcadm_history' moray bucket.
+We keep a history of updates in a 'sdcadm\_history' moray bucket.
-This command lists the history a la `zpool history` (though perhaps with tabular output).
-In case moray happens to be down, history for an upgrade should be cached locally and pushed to Moray on later uses of sdcadm (remember to consider this being done by AdminUI calling sdcadm.js, i.e. not just in cli.js).
+This command lists the history a la `zpool history` ( with tabular output).
+In case moray happens to be down, history for an upgrade is cached locally and pushed to Moray on later uses of sdcadm.

-During a 'sdcadm update' there is a two phase write to the history: first at the start of the update before changes are made, and later on completion.
+During a `sdcadm update` there is a two phase write to the history: first at the start of the update before changes are made, and later on completion.
 We attempt to write that completion even when the update failed, but the initial write at the start allows for detection of update *crashes*.

+The same thing happens for other commands like `sdcadm self-update`, `sdcadm post-setup zookeeper` or `sdcadm post-setup cloudapi`.
+In general, any sdcadm subcommand causing a modification of the system will call history and save such change into the aforementioned 'sdcadm\_history' bucket.

+The `-j|--json` option allows retrieving such changes in raw JSON format (with the same structure than update plan.json).
+Finally, if the UUID of a given change is given as an argument to `sdcadm history`, only that change, using JSON, will be retrieved:

+        [root@headnode (coal) ~]# sdcadm history aa9beb7d-13c5-4956-98d1-59450fe9bb68
+        {
+            "uuid": "aa9beb7d-13c5-4956-98d1-59450fe9bb68",
+            "changes": [
+                {
+                    "image": {
+                    ...
+                    },
+                    "service": {
+                        "uuid": "e78ed5c4-2fc9-4eaf-b01f-69d125ab3389",
+                        "name": "cloudapi",
+                        "application_uuid": "060bfa19-4311-4c05-a6c1-17992adcd35f",
+                        "params": {
+                        ...
+                        }
+                        "type": "vm"
+                    },
+                    "type": "add-instance",
+                    "inst": {
+                        "type": "vm",
+                        "alias": "cloudapi0",
+                        "version": "master-20141202T130707Z-gd56fde9",
+                        "service": "cloudapi",
+                        "image": "2ab47008-7a25-11e4-857d-b771410898a7",
+                        "uuid": "0af28cf9-4c8b-4146-8a4d-f93f21bcea17",
+                        "zonename": "0af28cf9-4c8b-4146-8a4d-f93f21bcea17"
+                    }
+                }
+            ],
+            "started": 1417625874339,
+            "finished": 1417625949883
+        }

+It's also possible to just search for history items started right after, (`--since`) or before (`--until`) the given date.
+Both command options take a valid ISO 8610 Date String as their possible values.
+Of course, a combination of both command options will allow to search withing a given time interval.

+## sdcadm check-health

+Checks that SDC services (and instances) are healthy, i.e., SDC services either on the Global Zone or in the SDC vms are up and running.

+    [root@headnode (coal) ~]# sdcadm check-health
+    INSTANCE                                              SERVICE          HOSTNAME  ALIAS       HEALTHY
+    c3d3ed4e-86e5-4d84-b705-85192febaf48                  adminui          headnode  adminui0    true
+    30db9c5f-024c-4ade-8cdc-43d74656e03f                  amon             headnode  amon0       true
+    88540141-cabb-4910-86c0-bf1435b8e40d                  amonredis        headnode  amonredis0  true

+When given a service or instance UUID, only the information for such service will be displayed.

-## sdcadm check (or something like this)
+## sdcadm check-config

-Status: not yet implemented

-Check that real data matches the definition of the world in SAPI.
-Check that the current state conforms to suggestions for HA.
-SAPI services could grow a "min_instances = 3" attribute for these suggestions.

-- check: instances match the real ones
-- warning: whether SAPI service params at all match current state.
-They don't necessarily *need* to, but perhaps we should enforce that.
-E.g. if the SAPI service says image_uuid A, but live instances have B... is that an error, or just a warning because could be transient?

-Aside:

-- check expected invariants in 'sdc-foundation'.
-Need to spec out 'sdc-foundation' cases.
-  **Note:** Not sure this applies here. 'sdc-foundation' is "do these changes for this upgrade, else the upgrade failed".
+Verifies that the configuration values in SAPI for the `sdc` application are correct and match the values existing on the system.
+If any of these values isn't as expected, the command will emit an error.

+        [root@headnode (coal) ~]# sdcadm check-config
+        All good!

+You can get a detailed list of which values are checked by running:

+        sdc-sapi /applications?name=sdc | json -Ha

+#### FUTURE: Add the ability to edit SDC configuration using sdcadm.
+Both,
+at SAPI level and USB key config.

 ## sdcadm post-setup